 For some reason, this is what I was thinking about when I fell asleep last night.
-Not about the million things I needed to get done before Christmas.
+Not about the million things I need to get done this weekend.
 Not about the orthodontist appointment I forgot to book for my son.
-Or the fact that I don’t even have a recent photo of my three kids to put on a Christmas card.
 Nope, I was quite seriously mulling over which television characters would be the best to be stranded with on a deserted island.

 First and foremost, I would have to have one of the gang from “Friends”.
 Simply because they are the people I know the best, the voices I fall asleep to most nights.
 Now, I’m not claiming I know them as well as my sister does, a.k.a. the “2nd Place Friends Trivia Champion Of The Tri-State Area”, but still, we go way back.

 But which one?
 Joey?
 Lovable, but not the sharpest tool in the shed.
 Phoebe?
 I wouldn’t be able to handle hearing “Smelly Cat” over and over.
 Ross?
 Too whiny.
 Rachel?
 Not tough enough for island life.
 Chandler?
 Funny, but could he BE any more neurotic?
 So that means my first pick has to be:

 I’m choosing Monica because Monica is a taskmaster and she gets shit done.
 Plus, she’s a chef and would be able to create more coconut inspired meals than anybody else.
 She’s a clean freak so our huts would all be super tidy.

 Monica: “Don’t tell me what to do.
 I tell you what to do.”

 I figure every deserted island needs an older, wise person.
 William is a poet and a musician, so he would bring some culture to my island.
 His monologues are epic.
 I mean, it got to the point where he would just appear on the screen every Tuesday night, having not said a word, and I would start to cry in anticipation of some emotional speech.
 Really, my kids make fun of me all the time over this.